sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/workers.md

 }
 ```

 The record value is what was dequeued from the backing store.
-It's type is a nearly useless interface, thus the value must be cast to the expected type of job of concern to this handler before doing anything useful with it.
+Its type is a nearly useless interface, thus the value must be cast to the expected type of job of concern to this handler before doing anything useful with it.

 Along with the `PostHandle` hook described below, these hooks can effectively maintain the worker budget discussed above: before processing each job we atomically decrease our worker's current _headroom_, and restore the headroom once the job has completed.